Congratulations to our 2025 Winners!

 Only exteriors of nominated properties are evaluated.
 Care, maintenance and design are all taken into consideration.

 Market value and or size are not considered in property evaluations.
-We love to include a variety of home sizes.
+We love to include sizes and shapes of all kinds!

 Winners will be selected from the nominations received, however, the judging panel reserves the right to nominate properties in addition to those submitted.